cs1302uga/cs1302-tutorials/uml/uml.md

    then the simple name is used here instead.

 1. **Variables.** In UML, the variables of a class are called _attributes_.
-In this example, there are two private instance variables and one private static variable.
-The static variable is underlined.
+In this example, there are two private instance variables (indicated with a `-`) and one private static variable.
+In UML, attributes and methods are shown to be public with a `+` symbol to the left of the name.
+Static variables are underlined.

 1. **Methods.** In UML, the methods of a class are called _operations_.
-In this example, there is one public constructor, two public instance methods, and one public static method.
-The static method is underlined.
+In this example, there is one public constructor, two public (indicated by `+`) instance methods, and one public static method.
+In UML, attributes and methods are shown to be public with a `+` symbol to the left of the name.
+Static methods are underlined.

 The diagram above gives enough information for a programmer (or a program) to generate the following `Person.java` file: